KNOW YOUR RIGHTS:

 Asking the court to seal your record:

-If you have misdemeanor—or felony—non-convictions on your record but do not meet the requirements above, you can petition for expungement under current law.
+If you have misdemeanornon-convictions on your record but do not meet the requirements above, you can petition for expungement under current law.
 If you cannot afford to hire an attorney, contact any LAJC office to see if you qualify for our help.

 Lifetime limits:

-The new law imposes a lifetime limit on the number of times a person can seal convictions and deferral-dismissals.
-Each person can seal convictions and deferrals from only two sentencing events.
+The new law imposes a lifetime limit on the number of times a person can seal convictions and deferred-dismissals.
+Each person can seal convictions and deferred dismissalss from only two sentencing events.
 You may have been convicted of multiple charges by a court on the same day—if so, these count as one sentencing event.
-The lifetime limit does not apply to non-convictions (dismissals, acquittals, nolle prosequi).
+The lifetime limit does not apply to non-convictions (dismissals, acquittals, nolle prosequi) or to ancillary matters that are included in the petition with the conviction or deferred dismissal.

 Sealing Felony Convictions

-Under the new law, felony convictions in the following categories will become eligible for sealing on July 1, 2025:
+Under the new law, some felony convictions in the following categories will become eligible for sealing on July 1, 2026:

 - Class 5 felonies